How to Freeze Cookie Dough

 - Cookie scoop—any size works!

-- Freezer plastic bag (or another freezer-safe food storage container, like a large Stasher bag)
+- Freezer plastic bag (or another freezer-safe food storage container, like a large Stasher bag or another freezer-safe airtight container)

 - Permanent marker

 Obviously, in addition to these tools, you need cookie dough to freeze.
-Any type of drop cookie can be frozen, so choose your favorite and follow these steps!
+Most any type of drop cookie can be frozen, so choose your favorite and follow these steps!

 - Ultimate Chocolate Chip Cookies